Continuous casting: Steel

 Molten metal is tapped into the ladle from furnaces.
 After undergoing any ladle treatments, such as alloying and degassing, and arriving at the correct temperature, the ladle is transported to the top of the casting machine.
 Usually the ladle sits in a slot on a rotating turret at the casting machine.
-One ladle is in the 'on-cast' position (feeding the casting machine) while the other is made ready in the 'off-cast' position, and is switched to the casting position when the first ladle is empty.
+One ladle is in the "on-cast" position (feeding the casting machine) while the other is made ready in the "off-cast" position, and is switched to the casting position when the first ladle is empty.

 From the ladle, the hot metal is transferred via a refractory shroud (pipe) to a holding bath called a tundish.
 The tundish allows a reservoir of metal to feed the casting machine while ladles are switched, thus acting as a buffer of hot metal, as well as smoothing out flow, regulating metal feed to the molds and cleaning the metal (see below).

-Usually a disposable working lining refractory used is called as "tundish boards".
+Usually a disposable working lining refractory known as "tundish boards" is used.

 Metal is drained from the tundish through another shroud into the top of an open-base copper mold.
 The depth of the mold can range from 0.5 to 2 m, depending on the casting speed and section size.
 The mold is water-cooled to solidify the hot metal directly in contact with it; this is the primary cooling process.
-It also oscillates vertically (or in a near vertical curved path) to prevent the metal sticking to the mold walls.
+It also oscillates vertically (or in a near-vertical curved path) to prevent the metal sticking to the mold walls.
 A lubricant (either powders that melt on contact with the metal, or liquids) is added to the metal in the mold to prevent sticking, and to trap any slag particles—including oxide particles or scale—that may be present in the metal and bring them to the top of the pool to form a floating layer of slag.
 The shroud is set so the hot metal exits it below the surface of the slag layer in the mold and is thus called a submerged entry nozzle (SEN).
-In some cases, shrouds may not be used between tundish and mold ('open-pour' casting); in this case, interchangeable metering nozzles in the base of the tundish direct the metal into the moulds.
+In some cases, shrouds may not be used between tundish and mold (open-pour casting); in this case, interchangeable metering nozzles in the base of the tundish direct the metal into the molds.
 Some continuous casting layouts feed several molds from the same tundish.